Dominick & Dickerman: Dark period

 Strapped for cash the firm sold four of its five seats on the New York Stock Exchange and one of two seats on the American Stock Exchange.
 It also sold a significant stake in the business for $7.25 million to an investment group led by Pierce National Life Insurance Company (now Liberty Corporation), which was in turn controlled by Joe L. Allbritton, founder of Allbritton Communications Company.
-While the infusion of capital was welcome, Dominick & Dominick still found itself in a difficult position and decided to exit the domestic retail brokerage business and to sell the bulk of its branch offices.
+While the infusion of capital was welcome, Dominick & Dominick still found itself in a difficult position and sold its domestic retail brokerage business and the bulk of its branch offices.

-The firm's chairman and chief executive, Peter M. Kennedy, explained to the New York Times that "a national retail structure is not right for a firm of our size.
+The firm's chairman and chief executive, Peter M. Kennedy, explained to The New York Times that "a national retail structure is not right for a firm of our size.
 We either had to be bigger or smaller."
 He added, "We are not going out of business.
 We are just changing the nature of our business."

-Dominick & Dominick retained a modest retail business but mostly chose to focus on core strengths, including institutional business, money management, corporate finance, municipal bonds, and its international business.
+Dominick & Dominick retained a modest retail business but mostly focused on institutional business, money management, corporate finance, municipal bonds, and its international business.
 It was also in 1973 The Dominick fund, which had about $55 million in assets, was taken over by Putnam Fund.

 Over the next 20 years, Dominick & Dominick reduced its work force and closed offices in an attempt to focus on more profitable financial services such as research.
 The firm also became involved in the fixed income area, making corporate and municipal bonds, Eurobonds, and Treasury Notes available to its clients, and launched managed futures programs to participate in the global currency markets.
-The firm also did a healthy business providing clearing services to more than 100 National Association of Securities Dealers firms; its Dominick & Dominick Advisors unit provided investment and portfolio management services to high-net-worth investors and institutions in the United States, Europe, and Asia.
+The firm also provided clearing services to more than 100 National Association of Securities Dealers firms; its Dominick & Dominick Advisors unit provided investment and portfolio management services to high-net-worth investors and institutions in the United States, Europe, and Asia.